Review – No More Heroes

 Guitar Hero 3 does a lot to make me question game reviews.
 Or should I say, it brings to light many of their problems.

 As I expected, it loses out with much of the standard, value driven review sites.
 While it stays afloat in many reviewer’s minds by adding online multiplayer and more tracks, it has also been grilled for things such as lack of create a character (a criticism I actually agree with, if for no other reason than developer Neversoft has been doing this since 2000) or online co-op play.
-Once a good game becomes a franchise, the stakes become continuously higher, and nothing short of a disc filled to the brim with their checklist of standard game features will make a reviewer happy. → Oops, I did it again.
+Once a good game becomes a franchise, the stakes become continuously higher, and nothing short of a disc filled to the brim with their checklist of standard game features will make a reviewer happy.
+It also makes me question how every tacky addition to each year’s Madden avoids getting clobbered the same way.

 Review – Metroid Prime 3